JimmieM/doro-fe/README.md

 ## Testing

 I've written tests to cover the lowest functionality.
 No E2E or integration.
 Rather unit tests covering the general flow of a specific service while mocking the actual API call.
-Making sure the data is being processed properly.
+Making sure the data is being processed properly by low XML test.

-### Note.
-Pls dont steal my Maps API key x).
-Due to assessment of data and security, the .env files is commited.
-Bad practice generally IMO.

 #### Thank you for reading!

-There's lots more to discuss.
-Please reach out with comments =)
+Criticism is highly appreciated.

 [dontClickThisLink](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstley)

--

 ### `npm start`.
 Dont forget the npm install.